interledger/rfcs/0038-http-auth-profiles/http-auth-profiles.md

 * `JWT_RS_256`: Allows two ILP nodes to utilize public-key pairs to _derive_ a `Bearer token` that conforms to the JSON Web Token (JWT) specification as defined in [RFC-7519](https://www.rfc-editor.org/rfc/rfc7519.html) using the `RS_256` signing algorithm defined in section 3.3 of [RFC-7518](https://www.rfc-editor.org/rfc/rfc7518#section-3.3).

-Peers MAY use any standard HTTP authentication mechanism to authenticate incoming requests, but SHOULD support `JWT_HS_256` at a minimum.
-It is RECOMMENDED to use `JWT_RS_256` for production deployments.
+Peers MAY use any standard HTTP authentication mechanism to authenticate incoming requests, but SHOULD support `SIMPLE` and `JWT_HS_256` at a minimum.

 #### `SIMPLE` Authentication Profile
 This profile allows two ILP nodes to utilize a previously agreed-upon shared-secret that contains at least 32 bytes (256 bits) of randomly generated data, and is encoded using Base64.